 Number seven.
-I love the idea that a full moon can make people go mad, but I think this is only true for werewolves.
-For centuries nearly all cultures have attributed special mystical powers to the full moon, and in fact the English word 'lunatic', which can be used to describe a mad person, comes from the word 'lunar', which means to do with the moon.
+I love the idea that a full moon can make people go crazy, but I think this is only true for werewolves.
+For centuries, nearly all cultures have attributed special mystical powers to the full moon, and, in fact, the English word lunatic, which can be used to describe a crazy person, comes from the word lunar, which means "to do with the moon."
 But in spite of a lot of scientific research, nobody has found any link at all between the full moon and insanity or crime.

 And finally, number eight, are bats really blind?
-Most British people probably think that they are because we have the expression in English 'as blind as a bat'.
+Most English-speaking people probably think that they are because we have the expression in English "as blind as a bat."
 But it's just not true.
 In fact, bats can see just as well as humans, even if they don't depend on their sight in the same way.
 Like dogs, bats rely heavily on other senses like hearing and smell.
 They have a very advanced sound-based system called echolocation, which allows them to know where they are when they're flying at night.
 But they can certainly see.

-e Put Sts in pairs and get them to discuss what information they can remember from the radio programme about each statement.
+c Put Sts in pairs and get them to discuss what information they can remember from the radio program about each statement.